emanuelefavero/excel/README.md

 - Select the style you want to apply to the cell if the condition is met (e.g. "Bold")
 - Click on the "Done" button

+### Insert Chart

+- Select the cells you want to include in the chart
+- Click on the "Insert" menu and select "Chart"
+- Select the type of chart you want to insert (e.g. "Column chart")
+- Style the chart as you want
+- Add x-axis data if needed

+### Split Column Text to Multiple Columns

+- Select the column you want to split
+- Click on the "Data" menu and select "Split text to columns"
+- Select the separator you want to use (e.g. "Space")

+> Example: "John Doe" cell will be split into "John" and "Doe" cells in new columns

+### Fill Down

+Sometimes you want to fill down a column with the same value or formula

+#### Method 1

+- Select the cell you want to fill down
+- Click and hold the bottom right corner of the cell (the cursor should change to a cross)
+- Drag the cell down to the last cell you want to fill down

+#### Method 2

+- Select the cell you want to fill down
+- Hold down the `shift` key and press `down arrow` (or click on the last cell you want to fill down)
+- Click `cmd + d` to fill down the column

 ### General Tips

 - You can use the `=` operator to convert a value to a number (e.g. `=A1*2`)